alexpeters25/Project6_Fetch/Prototypes/Documentation/Fetch Documentation - Scope.md

 # Scope Statement
 ## Required Scope
-  - Interact with Steam API to collect information about a user's friends, and information reguarding games they have played to compare game stats such as achievement completion.
+  - Interact with Steam API to collect information about users and game hours/achievement progress
   - Interact with at least five Steam API endpoints
-    - GetFriendsList- Requires user input steam ID
     - GetOwnedGames- Returns games owned by a player
     - GetPlayerSummaries- Returns information reguarding the player, this is to fetch the display name and avatar
     - GetSchemaForGame- Returns list of game achievements, including display names and icons
     - GetPlayerAchievements- Returns list of achievements obtained by player
-  - Allow the user to type two Steam IDs to compare game stats and achievements between
+  - Allow the user to type two Steam IDs to compare game stats and achievements between users
   - Display playtime and achievement comparisons for games owned by both users

 ## Outside Scope